 This then crossed the boundaries of the accountants’ role as bookkeepers became embedded with their employers or clients and consequently had a more intimate relationship than that of the traditional accountant.

 To this extent, the bookkeeper has been increasingly relied on to produce appropriate reports for management to assist in the running of the business.

-In addition and because of the increasing sophistication of accounting software much more data is now available to produce a wider variety of reports.
+Because of the increasing sophistication of accounting software, much more data is now available to produce a wider variety of reports.

 Traditional reports are necessary such as: